 If you are hurt in a motorbike accident, a California motorcycle accident lawyer at the Ehline Law Firm can help you hold negligent drivers accountable.
-To organize a no-cost, no-obligation consultation, please contact us as soon as possible.
+To organize a no-cost, no-obligation consultation, please get in touch with us as soon as possible.

-Prior to applying for a motorcycle license in California, all riders must first get a learner’s permit.
-Before qualifying for a license, riders below the age of 21 should have held a learner’s permit for a minimum of six months.
+Before applying for a motorcycle license in California, all riders must get a learner’s permit first.
+Before qualifying for an appointment, riders below the age of 21 should have held a learner’s permit for a minimum of six months.

 Lane splitting is when a motorcycle driver weaves through two traffic lanes to avoid collisions.
 California approved a law in 2016 that made this practice permissible on the state’s roads.

-Furthermore, California law has a few regulations that could help motorcyclists who are lane splitting stay safe.
+Furthermore, California law has a few regulations that could help lane-splitting motorcyclists stay safe.
 Unless it becomes appropriate and necessary for the rider’s safety, CVC 22400 bans vehicles from traveling at a pace that impedes or inhibits the regular or acceptable passage of traffic.
 CVC 22517 makes it unlawful for drivers to open or keep car doors open unless they are sufficiently safe and would not obstruct traffic flow.

-Lane sharing, which takes place when two motorcycle riders ride next to each other in a solitary lane of traffic, is not prohibited according to California motorcycle laws.
+Lane sharing, which takes place when two motorcycle riders ride next to each other in a solitary traffic lane, is not prohibited according to California motorcycle laws.

-A motorcycle driver who is harmed as a result of another party’s carelessness, recklessness, or negligence has the right to seek damages for their medical costs, damaged property, lost earnings, and mental and physical anguish from the responsible party.
-Before a period of two years from the occurrence that caused the injuries, the injury compensation claim must be resolved, or a personal injury case must be launched in California.
-The time limit is substantially shorter if the negligent entity is a government body or public agency; action must be made to formally provide notice to the organization of the dispute within 180 days.
+A motorcycle driver harmed due to another party’s carelessness, recklessness, or negligence has the right to seek damages for their medical costs, damaged property, lost earnings, and mental and physical anguish from the responsible party.
+Before two years from the injury that caused the injuries, the injury compensation claim must be resolved, or a personal injury case must be launched in California.
+The time limit is substantially shorter if the negligent entity is a government body or public agency; action must be taken to notify the organization of the dispute within 180 days formally.

 Motorbike accident claims frequently include allegations by the opposition insurance carrier that the motorcyclist instigated or contributed to the collision.
 A professional motorcycle accident lawyer can refute such claims and, if necessary, engage the help of an accident deconstructionist.